TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Feel free to browse other projects to get an idea of how to fill out each section.

+Once you've created the file, *please* link it in this section.

 ## Plagiarism

 **Please** do not submit work that is copied from another source.
 If work is found to be